Greg Barker, Baron Barker of Battle: Ministerial career

+In 2014, he was a member of a delegation to India headed by the Chancellor of the Exchequer.

 House of Lords

 In August 2015, Barker was nominated for a life peerage in the Dissolution Peerages List.
 On 12 October 2015, he was created Baron Barker of Battle, of Battle in the County of East Sussex.
 On 10 November of that year, he was introduced to the Lords.
 He was supported during the ceremony by John Browne, Baron Browne of Madingley, and Guy Black, Baron Black of Brentwood.

 In February 2019, Barker took a leave of absence from the House of Lords upon accepting an executive chairmanship position with the En+ Group.
-Barker was credited with having helped the Russian company to have the US sanctions lifted earlier that year, for which he was awarded a bonus of about £3-4 million (US$3.9-$5.2 million) that he described as "relatively modest".
+Barker was credited with having helped the Russian company to have the US sanctions lifted earlier that year, for which he was awarded a bonus of about £3–4 million (US$3.9–$5.2 million) that he described as "relatively modest".

 Business

-Barker was appointed as Independent Chairman of the Board of Directors of En+ Group in October 2017, a company owned by the Russian oligarch Oleg Deripaska, who sits on the U.S. sanctions list.
-In February 2019, he was appointed as Executive Chairman of the Board.
-In March 2022 he resigned as chairman of EN+.
-The Guardian wrote, "The new company [a company En+ is considering setting up] would be owned by management and non-Russian investors, and potentially led by Barker, according to a report by Bloomberg News that was referenced by EN+.
-It would take on Rusal’s alumina, bauxite and aluminium assets across the world, including in Africa, Australia and Europe."
+Barker was appointed non-executive chairman of Russian aluminium and hydropower firm En+ Group in October 2017, being promoted to Executive Chairman in 2019 before leaving in 2022.
+As chairman, he presided over the first IPO by a Russian company in London since 2014.
+Six months later, the company was sanctioned by the US Treasury’s Office of Foreign Assets Control because of the large ownership stake of Russian oligarch Oleg Deripaska.
+Barker responded with the "Barker plan", which reduced Deripaska's holdings from around 70% to below 45%.

+The US treasury lifted the sanctions early in 2019, citing this and a commitment to "unprecedented transparency" and an assurance that a majority of the directors will always be independent of Deripaska, who remained under his own personal sanction.

+Barker was appointed Chairman of The EV Network, a developer of EV charging stations, in 2017.

+In June 2021, Lord Barker was additionally appointed as co-chair of the World Bank Group's Carbon Pricing Leadership Coalition (CPLC) alongside Chile's Minister Juan Carlos Jobet, with whom he shared duties in opening discussions around issues such as post pandemic transitioning to Net Zero and universal carbon pricing, something of which Barker was a strong proponent.
+He stated: "This should be a bipartisan issue...
+I'm not a believer in a one size fits all.
+There will be different applications of carbon price depending on the country or the community that it's aimed at, but the underlying principle that you should put a price on dangerous carbon pollution to drive investment away from fossil fuels and into exciting clean areas of the economy has to be right."